 A monumental structure of stone perched on a triangular ridge slung between two mountains, Mycenae is set against a stunning backdrop.
 As you tour the imposing citadel, take a minute to appreciate the spectacular views.
 The decline and disappearance of the Mycenean civilisation in the 13th century BC is a mystery.
 Many sites, including Mycenae, saw an increase in the building of defensive measures at this time, alluding perhaps to an external threat or some kind of civil war, but the real truth of what happened to them remains hidden.
 The ruins they left behind date mostly from 1350–1200BC.
 As you walk through these dramatic remains, you can form your own theories about the mysterious past of this once-powerful civilisation.

 Corinth is the traditional gateway to the Peloponnese © TakB, Shutterstock

+Corinth seems to have suffered from an excess of history, having been variously razed to the ground and then flattened by earthquakes on several occasions.
+This has led to the modern city being a rather uninspiring collection of low, concrete buildings.
 Standing by the thin isthmus that separates the Peloponnese from the rest of the mainland, Corinth is a rather off-putting introduction to the region.
-Don’t be fooled by the unattractive streets of the main town – look beyond the concrete and you will find the site of the old Roman town, where you can tread the same streets as St Paul, and above it the imposing bulk of Acrocorinth, a more than worthy guardian to the secret delights of the Peloponnese – you can see its bulk as you approach the isthmus.
+Don’t be fooled by the unattractive streets of the main town – look beyond the concrete and you will find the site of the old Roman town, where you can tread the same streets as St Paul.
+Above it, the imposing bulk of Acrocorinth, its hilltop fortifications visible as you approach the isthmus, is a more than worthy guardian to the secret delights of the Peloponnese.

-For more on these ancient sites and others in the region, see our new guide to the Peloponnese.
+For more on these ancient sites and others in the region, see our guide to the Peloponnese: